tldr-pages/tldr/pages/common/cargo-generate-lockfile.md

 `cargo generate-lockfile --manifest-path {{/path-to-toml-file}}`

-- Assert that the `Cargo.lock` file is up-to-date.
+- Assert that the `Cargo.lock` file is up-to-date:

 `cargo generate-lockfile --locked`

-- Prevent the Cargo from attempting to access the network to determine if it out-of-date.
+- Prevent the Cargo from attempting to access the network to determine if it out-of-date:

 `cargo generate-lockfile --frozen`

 - Prevent Cargo from accessing the network.
 Cargo will attempt to proceed without network.
-If Cargo requires internet to proceed and network is not available Cargo will stop with an error.
+If Cargo requires internet to proceed and network is not available Cargo will stop with an error:

 `cargo generate-lockfile --offline`